decaporg/decap-website/content/docs/vitepress.md

 ## Vite plugin

-The steps above for VitePress will likely also work for any similar Vite-based SSG, such as VuePress.
+The steps above for VitePress will likely also work for any similar Vite-based SSG (Static Site Generator), such as VuePress.
-To simplify the configuration you can use the [`vite-plugin-decap-cms`](https://vite-plugin-decap-cms.pages.dev).
+To simplify the configuration you can use the [`vite-plugin-decap-cms`](https://vite-plugin-decap-cms.pages.dev) Vite plugin.

 ### Setting up the plugin

 The following steps assume that you have only installed a Vite SSG, such as [VitePress](#setting-up-vitepress).
 You do not need to follow the steps of [setting up Decap CMS](#setting-up-decap-cms)!
-To install the plugin:
+First, install the plugin:

 ```bash
 npm install --save-dev vite-plugin-decap-cms